Formula

 No. BMI is a simple screening measure.
 It does not directly measure body fat, fitness, muscle mass, pregnancy status or individual medical risk.

-The arithmetic can be calculated, but children and teenagers need age-and-sex percentile charts rather than adult BMI category bands.
+The arithmetic can be calculated, but children and teenagers need age-and-sex BMI percentile charts rather than adult BMI category bands.

 BMI compares weight with height squared.
 That makes it easy to calculate across large groups, but it does not directly measure body fat, muscle, bone density or individual health risk.

 Public-health pages commonly present adult BMI bands such as underweight, healthy weight, overweight and obesity.
-Those bands can help with screening and education, but personal interpretation should consider age, sex, ethnicity, medical history, body composition and professional advice.
+Those bands can help with screening and education, but personal interpretation should consider age, sex, ethnicity, medical history, waist measurement, body composition and professional advice.